OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 In the next dialog, pick any API number; you don't actually want to compile the project, so the number doesn't matter.
 Click "next" and choose "Add no Activity," then click "finish."

-Once you have created the project, expand the "1: Project" view on the left and navigate to the folder <code>app/src/main/java</code>.
+Once you have created the project, expand the "1: Project" view on the left and navigate to the folder `app/src/main/java`.
 Right-click and delete the default package "sg.vantagepoint.uncrackable1" created by IntelliJ.

 <img src="Images/Chapters/0x05c/delete_package.jpg" width="400px"/>

-Now, open the <code>Uncrackable-Level1/src</code> directory in a file browser and drag the <code>sg</code> directory into the now empty <code>Java</code> folder in the IntelliJ project view (hold the "alt" key to copy the folder instead of moving it).
+Now, open the `Uncrackable-Level1/src` directory in a file browser and drag the `sg` directory into the now empty `Java` folder in the IntelliJ project view (hold the "alt" key to copy the folder instead of moving it).

 <img src="Images/Chapters/0x05c/drag_code.jpg" width="700px" />